typedb/typedb/docs/pages/documentation/11-examples/CSV-migration.md

 		};
 ```

 For each row in the CSV file, the template matches the two spouse cells to their corresponding `person` entities, and then inserts a `marriage` relation, placing the entities it has matched into the `spouse1` and `spouse2` roles.
-If there is data in the picture cell, a `picture` resource is also created for the `marriage` relation.
+If there is data in the picture cell, a `picture` attribute is also created for the `marriage` relation.

 Calling the Grakn migrator on the *weddings.csv* file using the above template (named `weddings-migrator.gql`) is performed as follows: